Disclosure: WHSR is reader-supported. When you buy through our links, we may earn a commission.

+Ecommerce is MailChimp’s primary target audience, and it’s where they really shine.
+If you’re selling a physical product online, MailChimp is meant for you.
 MailChimp is also great for bloggers sending simple email newsletters or RSS-driven campaigns to small lists (it’s free for under 2000 subscribers!).
 MailChimp is the best at RSS campaigns.

 Founded in 1998, AWeber is one of the most well-known email newsletter providers.
 Known for their robust features, they offer a free trial and a money back guarantee.

 Hundreds of email templates

-- Proactive spam tool for optimal deliverability
+Proactive spam tool for optimal deliverability

 Extensive reporting and analytics; great for businesses with a need to keep all team members on the same page

 Flexible: Good balance between ease of use, and advanced functionality

 Good customer service via phone, live chat, or email

 Includes access to a library of thousands of stock photos

-- Segmentation is awkwardly implemented.
+Segmentation is awkwardly implemented.
 Subscribers are counted multiple times if they’re on multiple lists – which can drive your pricing up.

 Segmentation is very basic.
 You can’t automatically segment subscribers based on their actions.

-- The email editor has a reputation for being non user-friendly.
+The email editor has a reputation for being non user-friendly.